Mega Millions jackpot pending, 1 winner possibly in Illinois - NewsBreak

 There was an one in 302,575,350 chance of winning the jackpot, according to the Mega Millions website.
 The $1.28 billion jackpot would be the second largest Mega Millions jackpot in history.

-The top prize had not been claimed since April 15, and the largest Mega Millions jackpot in history was $1.537 billion.RELATED: Mega Millions jackpot now up to $1.28 billion
+The top prize had not been claimed since April 15, and the largest Mega Millions jackpot in history was $1.537 billion.Kansans who have won a Mega Millions lottery prize

 Mega Millions said the winner results for the drawing were still being compiled but listed that the jackpot prize was pending, and it said the cash option was pending as well.
 The cash option would be $747.2 million.